Bee’s eye view of 2015 election manifestos

 The Greens promise what appears to be a thought through suite of actions to save bees, committing to “Help bees by reducing pesticide use (banning neonicotinoids), ‘greening’ farming, improving planning guidelines to preserve/create bee habitats and making bees a priority species [sic] in biodiversity strategies”.

-The Green Party is alone in making a positive commitment to ban neonicotinoids – a key ask in our Pollinator Manifesto – their additional promise to reduce pesticide use, such as would be needed to establish genuine integrated pest management or sustainable agriculture, would also benefit pollinators, predatory beetles and much other wildlife.
+The Green Party is alone in making a positive commitment to ban neonicotinoids – a key ask in our Pollinator Manifesto – their additional promise to reduce pesticide use, such as would be needed to establish genuine integrated pest management or sustainable agriculture, would also benefit pollinators, predatory beetles and many other wildlife.

 They are not the only party to mention pesticides in their manifesto, the Conservatives “will support a science-led approach on GM crops and pesticides”.
-Given the recent history of the UK Government on pesticide science one might consider this to be a step forwards, or at least stepping up to the existing standards, however it is food for thought that Nick von Westenholz CEO of the Crop Protection Association of pesticide companies has welcomed the commitment, believing that “science-led” is synonymous with the CPA’s own manifesto’s call for, the apparently reasonable at face value, “science-based decision making” on pesticides.
+Given the recent history of the UK Government on pesticide science, one might consider this to be a step forwards, or at least stepping up to the existing standards.
+However, it is food for thought that Nick von Westenholz, CEO of the Crop Protection Association of pesticide companies, has welcomed the commitment, believing that “science-led” is synonymous with the CPA’s own manifesto’s call for, the apparently reasonable at face value, “science-based decision making” on pesticides.
 We might also recall that in their 2010 manifesto the Conservatives promised a “science-led” approach to a badger cull!
 Clearly a more flexible term than one might think.

 Labour (Manifesto and Green Plan)